-The NSW Stem Cell Network is a professional community with an interest in both adult and embryonic stem cells.
-It encompasses the science, medicine, ethics, law,business and public awareness of stem cells.
+The NSW Stem Cell Network is a professional community with an interest in all forms of stem cells.

 Who is in the Network?

 The NSW Stem Cell Network members come from a variety of areas, including: